Ogyiesworld/SysAdminSorcery/README.md

 ## License

-This project is licensed under the MIT License.
-You’re free to use, modify, and distribute the scripts with proper attribution.
+This project is licensed under the GNU General Public License v3.0.